 Green LED Red LED Meaning on on The Linux star tup has completed.
-The system is starting. on flashing Only if a USB flash drive with a SW update is detected: 1 Hz SW update via the USB flash drive during startup on flickering Only if a USB flash drive with a SW update is detected: 100/100 The USB flash drive is unmounted in Linux and should be removed while the LED is flickering (without OCAB: 10 s / with OCAB: a few minutes) After the software update, a restart is automatically performed. flickering on Feature Process Startup Procedure running.
+The system is starting. on flashing Only if a USB flash drive with a SW update is detected: 1 Hz SW update via the USB flash drive during startup on flickering Only if a USB flash drive with a SW update is detected: 100/100 drive is unmounted in Linux and should be the LED is flickering (without OCAB: 10 s / few minutes) After the softw performed. are update, a restart is automatically flickering on Feature Proce ss Startup Procedure running.
 3x100/500 flickering off LAN Device Handler Startup Procedure running.
-3x100/500 flashing off Normal operat ing state (1 Hz) flashing 1 Hz flashing 1 Hz Only if OCAB operating state is inserted and the OCCx is in a normal e: 1112 1112 OCAB has no IP connection to the OCCx.
-The red LED of connection to goes out as soon as the OCAB has a the OCCx. flashing on < 5 s duration The reset switch was pressed during normal 1 Hz off > 5 s and < 10 s duration operation.
+3x100/500 flashing off Normal operat ing state (1 Hz) flashing flashing , is inserted and the OCCx is in a normal 1 Hz 1 Hz operating state OCAB has no IP connection to the OCCx.
+The red LED g connection to t loes out as soon as the OCAB has a the OCCX. flashing on < 5 s duration The reset switch was pressed during normal 1 Hz off > 5 s and < 10 s duration operation.
 The assigned function (Restart/ Shutdown/Reload) is executed as soon as the button is released and the Green LED on > 10 s duration stops flashing. off off The shutdown of the communication has been completed or No power

-Table: OCCMR - Pin Assignments of the RJ45 Jacks X1 to X8 ($U{P0/E}$ Interfaces)
+Table: OCCMR - Pin Assignments of the RJ45 Jacks X1 to X8 (U\{P0/E} Interfaces)

 Pin Signal Description

-1 - Not used
+1 Not used

 2 Not used

 3 Not used

-4 а U {P0/E} interface
+4 а U P0/E interface

 5 b

 6 Not used

 7 Not used

-8 Not used
+8 - Not used